World Dream Bank home - add a dream - newest - art gallery - sampler - dreams by title, subject, author, date, place, names

 EDITOR'S NOTES

 Joan regrets, even grieves, at the dragon-slaying.
-Or senses its futility.
-The theme goes back centuries, of course--the Hydra sprouting new heads, the dragon's teeth that grow into soldiers.
+And soon learns its futility.
+The theme goes back centuries, of course--the Hydra sprouting new heads.
 In Joan's dream, killing the dragon just means that all of Nature now becomes dragonlike, besieging her ego's citadel.
-Sepia sketch of Joan-lee Woehler.

 --Chris Wayan

-LISTS AND LINKS: dragons - violence - swords - self-defense? - death - guilt - stubbornness - Jungian shadows - dream poems - individualism vs conformity -
+LISTS AND LINKS: dragons - violence - swords - self-defense? - death - guilt - oops! - stubbornness - revenants (the dead returning) - Jungian shadows - dream poems - individualism vs conformity

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books